rancher/rke2-docs/docs/advanced.md

 If the certificates are expired or have fewer than 90 days remaining before they expire, the certificates are rotated when RKE2 is restarted.

-As of v1.21.8+rke2r1, certificates can also be rotated manually.
+Certificates can also be rotated manually.
 To do this, it is best to stop the rke2-server process, rotate the certificates, then start the process up again:
 ```sh
 systemctl stop rke2-server
 rke2 certificate rotate